daveism/560-project2/README.md

 # 560-project2
 Final Project for stats 560

-NOTE when NOAA updates the hurdat2 data after this year the hurdat2 file names WILL CHANGE and this will need to be updated - [get_data.R](get_data.R)

 ## Getting Started
 First, you will have to [clone](https://github.com/daveism/560-prez) or [download](https://github.com/daveism/560-prez/archive/master.zip) this repository.

 Open R studio and do the following: